obada-foundation/obadafoundation.github.io/dao/dao-membership-application.md

 Once we have received your signed documents AND have confirmed we have received your payment, we will execute your membership on our end and finalize your place in the DAO.

 ### 5. FOLLOW UP
-We will be in touch with additional details regarding node set-up, technical contacts and other information needed in Q1.
+We will be in touch with additional details regarding node set-up, technical contacts and other information needed during Q1.

 ### Questions?
 Email Mark Schaffer, OBADA Facilitator, at [bizops@obada.io](mailto:bizops@obada.io)